micro/micro/api/README.md

   <img src="https://github.com/micro/docs/blob/master/images/api.png" />
 </p>

+## How it works

 The micro api builds on [go-micro](https://github.com/micro/go-micro), leveraging it for service discovery, load balancing, encoding and
 RPC based communication.
 Requests to the API are served over HTTP and internally routed via RPC.

 Because the micro api uses go-micro internally, this also makes it pluggable, so feel free to switch out consul service discovery for the kubernetes api or RPC for gRPC.

 ## API